 We will use this model to test the effect of various interventions, such as making te reo Māori a compulsory part of the school curriculum, prioritising language immersion schooling, and investing in teachers.
 Our modelling will draw upon expert knowledge in Māori language revitalisation and comparable interventions that have been implemented for other endangered languages, such as Welsh.

-This scholarship is only open to current residents of Aotearoa New Zealand and Australia.
+This scholarship is open to anyone who can be in New Zealand and meets the requirements to enrol in a PhD at the relevant institution.
 Students from a diverse range of fields are encouraged to apply.
 The successful candidate will hold, or expect to complete soon, an honours or masters level qualification, including some advanced-level study of mathematics, statistics, or a closely related subject.
 A strong interest in te reo Māori and/or language revitalisation is essential, but no formal prior knowledge is required.

 Applicants from all backgrounds are actively encouraged to apply.
 Members of under-represented groups are very welcome, as are students with families.
 Our research group aims to achieve work-life balance within a productive scientific environment.